dell/terraform-provider-ome/docs/resources/discovery.md

 				- Partial failures occur when there is a combination of both discovered and undiscovered IPs.
       			- If ignore_partial_failur is set to false, then the partial failure is not ignored, and the resource will error out.
       			- If ignore_partial_failur is set to true, then the partial failure is ignored.
-      			- This option is only applicable if \"job_wait\" is set to true.
+      			- This option is only applicable if "job_wait" is set to true.
 - `job_wait` (Boolean) Provides the option to wait for job completion
 - `job_wait_timeout` (Number) The maximum wait time of job_wait in seconds.
 The job is tracked only for this duration.
 - `schedule` (String) Provides the option to schedule the discovery job.
-If "RunLater" is selected, then attribute "cron" must be specified.
+If `RunLater` is selected, then attribute `cron` must be specified.
 - `trap_destination` (Boolean) - Enable OpenManage Enterprise to receive the incoming SNMP traps from the discovered devices.
 				- This is effective only for servers discovered by using their iDRAC interface.

 ### Read-Only

-- `discovery_job_id` (Number) ID of the discovery configuration group
+- `id` (Number) ID of the discovery configuration group

 <a id="nestedatt--discovery_config_targets"></a>
 ### Nested Schema for `discovery_config_targets`